poppinss/indicative-rules/docs/validations/primitives/same.md

 category: primitives
 ---

-Ensures the value of 2 fields are same.
+Enforces the field value to be same as the targeted field value.

 ```ts
 import { validations } from 'indicative/validator'